Dexter: Resurrection: Casting

+Michael C. Hall reprises his role as Dexter Morgan.

 Upon the series sequel announcement, Hall was confirmed to reprise his role as Dexter Morgan.
 On January 7, 2025, David Zayas, Jack Alcott, and James Remar joined the cast to reprise their roles as Angel Batista, Harrison Morgan, and Harry Morgan as series regulars.
 A few weeks later, Uma Thurman was cast as a series regular.
-In February 2025, Peter Dinklage, Ntare Mwine, Kadia Saraf, Dominic Fumusa and Emilia Suárez joined the cast as a series regular while Krysten Ritter was cast in a guest role as serial killer Mia LaPierre / Lady Vengeance.
-In March 2025, Neil Patrick Harris, Eric Stonestreet and David Dastmalchian were respectively cast as Lowell / The Tattoo Collector, Al / Rapunzel and Gareth / The Gemini Killer in guest role, with Steve Schirripa joining in a recurring capacity.
+In February 2025, Peter Dinklage, Ntare Guma Mbaho Mwine, Kadia Saraf, Dominic Fumusa and Emilia Suárez joined the cast as a series regular while Krysten Ritter was cast in a guest role as serial killer Mia LaPierre / Lady Vengeance.
+In March 2025, Neil Patrick Harris, Eric Stonestreet and David Dastmalchian were respectively cast as Lowell / the Tattoo Collector, Al / Rapunzel and Gareth / Gemini Killer in guest role, with Steve Schirripa joining in a recurring capacity.
 John Lithgow revealed in an interview that he will reprise his role as Arthur Mitchell / Trinity Killer.
 In the same month, David Magidoff joined cast to reprise his role as Teddy Reed in a recurring capacity.
 In late March 2025, Jimmy Smits was confirmed to be reprising his role as Miguel Prado.
 In April 2025, Marc Menchaca and Reese Antoinette were cast in guest roles.
 On June 1, 2025, Erik King was confirmed to be reprising his role of James Doakes.

-In November 2025, Clyde Phillips confirmed that the character Don Framt / the New York Ripper would appear in the second season.
+In April 2026, it was reported that Brian Cox, Dan Stevens, Bokeem Woodbine, and Nona Parker Johnson had joined the cast as series regulars for the second season as Don Framt / the New York Ripper, Owen Stark / the Five Borough Killer, Captain Mixon and Fiona Mixon, respectively.
+The same month, Desmond Harrington was promoted to a series regular role for the second season, reprising the character of Joey Quinn from the original series, while set photos would reveal Kane Hodder and Chris Jericho as having been added to the cast.
+In July, Gabriel Luna was cast in a guest capacity as Ray Ballard / the Sleepy-Eyed Stranger.
+With the release of a first look for the second season, it was revealed that Shavo Odadjian would appear in the season as R.H.
+Martin.

 Filming

-Principal photography for the series began on January 9, 2025 in New York City, and wrapped on June 18, 2025.
+Principal photography for the first season began on January 9, 2025, in New York City, and concluded on June 18.

-Principal photography for the second season is set to begin in mid-2026.
+In January 2026, it was announced production for the second season would take place at Sunset Pier 94 Studios in Manhattan, New York.
+According to The Hollywood Reporter, by remaining in New York, the series received an additional 10-percent tax credit on top of the 30-percent credit they received during the first season's production.
+Filming for the second season began on April 13, 2026, and concluded on September 19.

 Release

-Dexter: Resurrection premiered on Paramount+ Premium on July 11, 2025, with its first two episodes.
+Dexter: Resurrection premiered on Paramount+ with Showtime on July 11, 2025, with its two first episodes, while remaining episodes were released on a weekly basis up until the season finale on September 5.
+The second season is scheduled to premiere on October 30, 2026.